krishnabitmca/simple-web-crawler/README.md

 *  Check if you have already crawled the URLs and/or if you have seen the same content before.

     *  If not add it to the index.

 *  For each extracted URL.
+   *   Confirm that it agrees to be checked (robots.txt, crawling frequency).

 ### Basic building block

 ![design](https://user-images.githubusercontent.com/20490848/27004775-03b68b42-4e2d-11e7-8f17-b4bdc6389cca.png)

 ### Libraries used
-This web crawler is using jsoup.
+This web crawler is using jsoup libraries for HTML parsing.
 It is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.

 jsoup implements the WHATWG HTML5 specification, and parses HTML to the same DOM as modern browsers do.